epi2me-labs/wf-cnv/README.md

 Best practices for human copy number calling are actively being investigated by the ONT applications team, and this workflow puts some of that work into something that can be easily used by our community.

 wf-cnv also utilises our new reporting and plotting package [ezcharts](https://github.com/epi2me-labs/ezcharts).
 This uses python [dominate](https://github.com/Knio/dominate) and an apache [echart](https://echarts.apache.org/en/index.html) API to allow us to make modern, responsive layouts and plots with relative ease.

-With the release of wf-cnv we also include a new ideogram plotting component for ezcharts.
 ## Quickstart

-The workflow uses [nextflow](https://www.nextflow.io/) to manage compute and software resources, as such nextflow will need to be installed before attempting to run the workflow.
+The workflow uses [Nextflow](https://www.nextflow.io/) to manage compute and software resources, and as such Nextflow will need to be installed before attempting to run the workflow.

 The workflow can currently be run using either [Docker](https://www.docker.com/products/docker-desktop) or [Singularity](https://sylabs.io/singularity/) to provide isolation of the required software.
 Both methods are automated out-of-the-box provided either Docker or Singularity is installed.